-MAP-21 advocates that transportation-planning processes be broadened to include the intermodal aspects of the nation's transportation system.
-Each state is to (1) establish a statewide transportation planning process that considers all modes of transportation including the intermodal movement of people and goods, and (2) develop an intermodal management system that addresses the connections, choices, and cooperation between the various modes of transportation.
+The FAST Act advocates that transportation planning processes be broadened to include the intermodal aspects of the nation's transportation system.
+Each state is to establish a statewide transportation planning process that enhances the integration and connectivity of the transportation system, across and between modes throughout the state, for people and freight.
 The KYTC has incorporated an intermodal planning process through the statewide and regional transportation planning process that identifies and assesses intermodal facilities and systems and highway access to these facilities on a continuous basis.
-The KYTC hopes to further develop its processes to use performance criteria and relevant data to determine the efficiency and effectiveness of these facilities and systems, and identify projects and strategies to improve the intermodal movement of people and goods.
+The KYTC hopes to further develop its processes to use performance criteria and relevant data to determine the efficiency and effectiveness of these facilities and systems, and identify projects and strategies to improve the intermodal movement of people and freight.

-Specific activities that the KYTC has undertaken to develop this intermodal planning process included integrating freight movement and modal access tasks into the Annual Work Program of the

-ADDs, identifying and discussing intermodal issues through the statewide transportation planning meetings, the identification of intermodal access projects and the dedication of specific staff to the freight movement issues.
+Specific activities that the KYTC has undertaken to develop this intermodal planning process included integrating freight movement and modal access tasks into the Annual Work Program of the ADDs, identifying and discussing intermodal issues through the statewide transportation planning meetings, the identification of intermodal access projects and the dedication of specific staff to the freight movement issues.
 Improvement projects and strategies resulting from the studies and prioritization process based on selected criteria, as well as the other pertinent data, will be considered for inclusion in the statewide transportation plan for future implementation.
-MAP-21 further required that (1) the plans and programs for each state provide for development of integrated management and operation of transportation systems that will function as an intermodal transportation system for the state, and an integral part of an intermodal transportation system for the United States, and (2) the process shall provide for consideration of all modes and be continuing, cooperative, and comprehensive.
+The FAST Act further required that (1) the plans and programs for each state provide for development of integrated management and operation of transportation systems that will function as an intermodal transportation system for the state, and an integral part of an intermodal transportation system for the United States, and (2) the process shall provide for consideration of all modes and be continuing, cooperative, and comprehensive.

-MAP-21 requires that each state carry out a statewide transportation planning process that provides for consideration with governments in both the metropolitan areas and in the nonmetropolitan areas, for identification and implementation of projects, strategies, and services that will promote efficient system management and operation, and emphasize the preservation of the existing transportation system.
-In accordance with MAP-21 requirements, the KYTC mission is "to provide a safe, secure, and reliable highway system that ensures the efficient mobility of people and goods, thereby enhancing both the quality of life and economic vitality of the Commonwealth."
-Simply stated, the KYTC's goal is to provide "safe and reliable roads, roads that lead to jobs," and the 2014 Enacted Highway Plan and FY 2015-2018 STIP have been developed to support that goal.
+The FAST Act requires that each State shall carry out a continuing, cooperative, and comprehensive statewide transportation planning process that provides for consideration and implementation of projects, strategies, and services that will support the economic vitality of the United States, the states, metropolitan areas, and nonmetropolitan areas, especially by enabling global competitiveness, productivity, and efficiency.

+In accordance with the FAST Act requirements, the KYTC mission is "to provide a safe, secure, and reliable highway system that ensures the efficient mobility of people and freight, thereby enhancing both the quality of life and economic vitality of the Commonwealth."
+Simply stated, the KYTC's goal is to provide "safe and reliable roads, roads that lead to jobs," and the 2016 Enacted Highway Plan and FY 2017-2020 STIP have been developed to support that goal.

-1. Planned Highway Improvements
+B-1.
+Planned Highway Improvements